Hainan Island incident: Letter of the two sorries

 There was further debate over the exact meaning of the Chinese translation issued by the U.S. Embassy.
 A senior administration official was quoted as saying "What the Chinese will choose to characterize as an apology, we would probably choose to characterize as an expression of regret or sorrow".

-Chinese President Jiang Zemin accepted the expression of "very sorry" as consistent with the formal apology it had sought and released the Americans thereafter.
+General Secretary of the Chinese Communist Party Jiang Zemin accepted the expression of "very sorry" as consistent with the formal apology that China had sought, and so China released the Americans thereafter.

 Aftermath

-The crew of the EP-3 was released on April 11, 2001, and returned to their base at Whidbey Island via Honolulu, Hawaii, where they were subject to two days of intense debriefings, followed by a heroes' welcome.
+The crew of the EP-3 was released on April 11, 2001, and returned to their base at Whidbey Island via Honolulu, Hawaii, where they were subject to two days of debriefings.
 The pilot, Lt.
 Shane Osborn, was awarded the Distinguished Flying Cross for "heroism and extraordinary achievement" in flight.
-The J-8 pilot, Lt.
-Cdr.
-Wang Wei, was posthumously honored in China as a "Guardian of Territorial Airspace and Waters".
-His widow received a personal letter of condolence from President George W. Bush.
+The J-8B pilot, Wang Wei, was posthumously honored in China as a "Guardian of Territorial Airspace and Waters".
+His widow received a personal letter of condolence from US President George W. Bush.

 U.S. Navy engineers said the EP-3 could be repaired in 8–12 months, but China refused to allow it to be flown off Hainan island.
-The disassembled aircraft was released on July 3, 2001, and was returned to the United States by the Russian airline Polet in two Antonov An-124 Ruslans.
-The repairs were performed at Lockheed Martin in Marietta, Georgia, for reassembly and to make it flightworthy again.
-The aircraft was then flown to L3 in Waco, Texas, for missionization as they were the main provider of EP-3 maintenance and modernization at the time.
+The disassembled aircraft was released on July 3, 2001, and was returned to the United States by the Russian airline Polet Flight in two Antonov An-124 Ruslans.
+Repairs were performed at Lockheed Martin in Marietta, Georgia, for reassembly and to make it flightworthy again.
+The aircraft was then flown to L3 in Waco, Texas for missionization as they were the main provider of EP-3 maintenance and modernization at the time.
 The aircraft returned to duty prior to 2013.

-In addition to paying for the dismantling and shipping of the EP-3, the United States paid for the 11 days of food and lodging supplied by the Chinese government to the aircraft's crew, in the amount of $34,567.
-The Chinese had demanded one million dollars compensation from the U.S. for the lost J-8 and their pilot, but this was refused and no further negotiations were performed.
+In addition to paying for the dismantling and shipping of the EP-3, the United States paid US$34,567 for the 11 days of food and lodging supplied by the Chinese government to the aircraft's crew.
+The Chinese had demanded one million dollars compensation from the U.S. for the lost J-8 and their pilot, but this was refused without further negotiations.